 In addition, do pin and share my upcycled ottoman build to inspire others.
 Creating from found items sure is fun!

 Further, up next I have an awesome giveaway for you and fun creation for fall.
 Come see its makeover HERE!

-To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
+Before you go, be sure to sign up for my newsletter.
 However, it’s time to head below for my friends’ projects for you.

 Finally, it’s time to check out what my Trash to Treasure friends have for you too!